Nurturing Mindfulness for Children in Early Education

 • Mandala creation: Give children circular templates to create a mandala using various art supplies.

-Meditation is a helpful tool for developing the regular practice of mindfulness.
-It can bring a sense of tranquility to the minds of young children.
 Guided meditations provide a serene space where children can embark on journeys of self-discovery, connect with their emotions, and embrace the soothing power of mindfulness.
-By offering them moments of quiet reflection, you empower children with a tool for managing emotions and fostering inner peace.
+By offering them moments of quiet reflection, you equip children with a tool for managing emotions and fostering inner peace.

-The techniques used can vary, depending on the child's age and attention span.
+The techniques used can vary depending on the child's age and attention span.
 Here are some ways to teach children meditation:

 • Mindful breathing with a breathing buddy: With this activity, children can use a stuffed animal as a "breathing buddy" and place it on their stomachs while taking slow breaths.
 Then they can focus their attention on the rise and fall of the buddy as they breathe, promoting awareness of their breath.